Nacyo/boot2root/README.md

 * In the case of using specific external software, you must prepare a specific environment (VM, docker, Vagrant).
 * The creation of script in order to save time is encouraged, but a detailed explanation can be requested in defense.
 * As part of your mandatory game, you must simply exploit the iso in two different ways.
-* ATTENTION: Everything that is present in this file must be able to be explained clearly without any hesitation.
+* Warning : Everything that is present in this file must be able to be explained clearly without any hesitation.
 NO binary should be present in this folder.

 ## Collaborators